Precision missile strike on cafe hosting soldier’s wake decimates Ukrainian village

 When the gathering to honor Andrii Kozyr was struck by a precision missile that Ukrainian officials said was fired by Russia, almost every household in Hroza in eastern Ukraine lost someone.
 The cafe was obliterated.
 Entire families perished in an instant.
 In all, 52 people died out of a population of 300.
 Many villagers now suspect that a local may have tipped off Russian forces.

 On Friday, a day after the strike, an earth mover extended the graveyard to make room for them all.
-Among the dead were a couple who left behind four children, the village leader and three generations of the soldier’s family, including his wife, mother and son, who also fought for Ukraine and had requested leave to attend the funeral held shortly before wake.
+Among the dead were a couple who left behind four children, a community leader and three generations of the soldier’s family, including his wife, mother and son, who also fought for Ukraine and had requested leave to attend the funeral held shortly before wake.

 It could be months before DNA identifies most of the remains.
 For now, the names are scrawled on cardboard or white plastic squares, and string marks the boundaries of the fresh graves.